Life In Delaware

 If you enjoy theatre or live music, you will find a wide range of options right in downtown Wilmington.
-The DuPont Theatre hosts national touring productions of Broadway shows like South Pacific and Les Misérables.
-The Grand is home to the Delaware Symphony Orchestra, OperaDelaware, and the First State Ballet, and also hosts nationally renowned musicians and comedians like Ben Folds and Lewis Black.
-World Café Live offers two unique music venues in a completely refurbished, century-old theatre with a full restaurant and bar, and has played host to acts like the Wailers, Jon McLaughlin, and Matthew Sweet.
+The Grand is home to the Delaware Symphony Orchestra, OperaDelaware, and the First State Ballet, and also hosts nationally renowned musicians and comedians.
+The Queen offers a unique music venue in a completely refurbished, century-old theatre.

 If you enjoy museums, you will love having the Delaware Art Museum practically in your backyard, home to one of the best known collections of American illustrations.
 You should also be sure to visit our clients—Winterthur, Mt.
 Cuba and Hagley.
 Winterthur Museum, Garden & Library, a premier museum of American decorative art on a 60-acre naturalistic garden, also hosts the Point-to-Point steeplechase race every spring.
 Mt.
 Cuba Center is a horticultural institute and focuses on plants native to the Appalachian Piedmont region.
 Hagley Museum and Library is the site of the gunpowder works founded by E.I du Pont.

 If you enjoy shopping, wait until you try it in Delaware—the home of tax-free shopping.
-The Christiana Mall boasts a wide variety of stores and restaurants, including such favorites as Nordstrom, Apple, Coach, and Williams-Sonoma—all tax free.
+The Christiana Mall and the adjacent Christiana Fashion Center boast a wide variety of stores and restaurants, including such favorites as Nordstrom, REI, Apple and Anthropologie—all tax free.